pcafrica/advanced_programming_2023-2024/exercises/11/11-py_scicomp.md

 1. **Array creation and manipulation**
    1. Create a 2D NumPy array of shape $5 \times 5$ filled with random integers between 1 and 10.
    2. Extract the second row, third column element, and the diagonal elements.
-   3. Reshape it into a 1D array of shape 25.
+   3. Reshape it into a 1D array of shape $1 \times 25$.
 2. **Linear algebra operations**
    1. Generate two 3x3 matrices with random integers from 1 to 10 and perform element-wise and matrix-matrix multiplication.
    2. Create a 3x3 matrix with random values, compute its inverse and determinant.